This post may contain affiliate links. Please read our disclosure policy.

+Move over, chicken parm.
+Our Italian dressing chicken packs in Italian flavors and takes 5 minutes to assemble!
+Add pasta and veggies for a super quick midweek meal!
 I love a dish that is super simple to make but tastes like you slaved for hours in the kitchen!
-Italian dressing chicken is at the top of that list.
-The moist chicken bursts with flavor from the Italian dressing and herbs and the crispy parmesan crust sets it all off perfectly.
+This tender chicken recipe is at the top of that list.
+The moist chicken bursts with flavor from the Italian dressing and herbs, and the crispy parmesan crust sets it all off perfectly.

-It’s the perfect main dish for busy mid-week suppers but feels fancy enough for Sunday supper too!
+It’s the perfect main dish for busy mid-week suppers, but feels fancy enough for Sunday supper too!

+Let’s keep life simple!
+Your local grocery store shelf has a plethora of Italian-dressed chicken marinades.
+Just pick a good commercial Italian salad dressing, and your marinade is done!
 I used Bernstein’s Cheese and Garlic Italian Dressing with phenomenal results!
 Other popular creations include Kraft Italian Dressing Chicken and Good Seasons Italian Dressing Chicken recipes.
+Experiment with the many different variations of Italian Dressings, just begging to become your next marinade!

 How Long Do I Marinate Chicken In Italian Dressing

 I like to marinate the chicken overnight for maximum flavor.
 The good news is you can marinate it for as little as 20 minutes if you’re pressed for time and still have some mighty flavorful chicken!
-On the recipe card, I suggest 30-45 minutes on my recipe.
+On the recipe card, I suggest 30-45 minutes for my recipe.
 It seems to be the amount of time I generally have on hand for the process.

-Italian Chicken Ingredients
+Italian Dressing Chicken Ingredients

 Italian Chicken comes together with only four ingredients!